ehan03/UFC-Predict/README.md

 ## Data

-The data used for building the model is scraped from [UFC Stats](http://www.ufcstats.com/statistics/events/completed) primarily using `beautifulsoup4`.
-I've created a script to scrape all data (yes, essentially *everything*), clean it, and dump into CSVs every week, which I've automated through GitHub Actions.
-Refer to the [README](data/README.md) in the `data` folder for a more detailed description of the data and relevant fields.
+The data used for building the model is scraped from [UFC Stats](http://www.ufcstats.com/statistics/events/completed) using `scrapy`.
+Data from Tapology is under consideration, but out of scope at this point in the project.

 I'm currently in the EDA and feature engineering process.